-- 2.0, Has been reformatted. - 2.1.1 Puts in place the new immunization nomenclature and preferred vaccines for DPT and TD - 2.1.5 Increases the number of required dosages for Varicella vaccine from 1 to 2, but grandfathers those children who have received the 1 dose at their school entry. - 2.1.5 States that after FY08, the schools will not accept disease history of Varicella from a parent as an exemption.
+- 2.0 Has been reformatted - 2.1.1 Puts in place the new immunization nomenclature and preferred vaccines for DPT and TD. - 2.1.5 Increases the number of required dosages for Varicella vaccine from 1 to 2, but grandfathers those children who have received the 1 dose at their school entry.
+This section has been reformatted in the final version into a single paragraph in order to add clarity. - 2.1.5 States that after FY08, the schools will not accept disease history of Varicella from a parent as an exemption.
 The doctor will need to verify this. - 7.0 States that school nurses must keep documentation of immunizations and report to DPH.
 This has been the practice and expectation, but it has never been in regulation.